zarf-dev/proposals/2-deprecate-big-bang/README.md

 #### Story 2

 An existing deployer of Big Bang with Zarf wants to update to a new version of Big Bang.
 They already have a `zarf.yaml` that deploys Big Bang alongside other components - shown below.
 They run `zarf dev generate big-bang 2.34.0` which creates a `bigbang-zarf.yaml` so that their existing `zarf.yaml` is not overridden.
-The user then copies and and pastes the images and repos from the `bigbang-zarf.yaml` to their existing `zarf.yaml`.
+The user then copies and pastes the images and repos from the `bigbang-zarf.yaml` to their existing `zarf.yaml`.

 ```yaml
 - name: BigBang